zimeizhng/Tora3D/README.md

 # Tora3D

+## setup
+you should install pyg in your conda enveriment to run this project

 ## Intro
 you should run the main_drugs-Copy3_ot-1088.ipynb to get trained model or use our pretraind model to get result.